 If you feel you have no other choice but to withdraw, try to take advantage of a penalty-free option such as the SoSEPP or hardship exemption.
 Before making a move, speak with a tax advisor to find the best solution.

 Our in-house research team and on-site financial experts work together to create content that’s accurate, impartial, and up to date.
 We fact-check every single statistic, quote and fact using trusted primary resources to make sure the information we provide is correct.
 You can learn more about GOBankingRates’ processes and standards in our editorial policy.

 - IRS.
-2021.
-"Retirement Plans FAQs regarding Hardship Distributions."
+"Retirement Topics - Hardship Distributions."

 - IRS.
 2022.
 "Retirement Topics - Exceptions to Tax on Early Distributions - IRS."